rakudo-p5/v5/STATUS.md

   in any load_module at lib/Perl5/ModuleLoader.nqp:65<br />
   in any load_module at gen/parrot/ModuleLoader.nqp:181<br />
   in block  at t/spec/re/reg_email_thr.v5:4<br />
-  in any  at t/spec/re/reg_email_thr.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>re/reg_mesg.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>===SORRY!=== Error while compiling t/spec/re/reg_mesg.v5<br />